edwarddramirez/edwarddramirez.github.io/_pages/about.md

 Currently, I am trying to find a way to better resolve the population of point sources measured by the Fermi-LAT satellite.
 This would contribute to the arguments of whether or not the excess of gamma-rays in the galactic center are due to the dark matter or a faint population of point sources.
-# However, currently, I am working at studying dark matter at microscopic scales by finding ways to constrain
-# "swino" dark matter model ([arXiv:2204.05283] (https://arxiv.org/abs/2204.05283)
-# using collider data at the LHC.
-The model has been proposed to resolve the W-mass anomaly.
-# In the future, I will try to implement machine learning to resolve important problems to study the dark matter.

 Goals
 ======